 You can help the senior citizen in your life get a cell phone by checking to see if they qualify for a free phone, helping them complete the necessary application, choosing the phone, and signing up for service.
 In order for seniors to be eligible for Lifeline free or subsidized phone service, they must first see if their state is a federal default state.

-Lifeline Cell Phone Service Providers
+Lifeline Cell Phone Providers In California

 Reach out wireless is one of the mobile companies that is offering the Lifeline free cell service.
 It has a selection of free touch screen government phones for users seeking to get the best free government smartphones.
 The company offers an array of smartphones: Samsung A850, HTC Droid Incredible 2, Motorola Droid 2, and iPhone 4.
 All these phones are not the latest models of these brands, but they work well.
 This company has done a lot of work providing free cell phones for seniors.